floris-xlx/stripe/README.md

 ## Automatic Emails
-When automatic emails are enabled, you can choose between Resend, Amazon Simple Email, or SMTP.
+When automatic emails are enabled, you can choose between Resend, SMTP.
 Templates go in HTML format in `./email/templates`.

 ### Dynamically populating emails
 You can use these pre-built placeholders that are extracted from the Stripe payment to customize and design your email template around these with no additional effort.